ProsperH/Metro-Bank-Accounts/README.md

 # Metro-Bank-Accounts
-We explore the financial health of the Metro Bank Customers
+We explored the financial health of the Metro Bank Customers.

+_Disclaimer: This is a dummy dataset generated for the sole purpose of learning._

+# Analysis

+# Insights and Visualization

+# Recommendations